The Family Wellness Center serves as a community for local families seeking holistic care, support, and opportunities.

 - Healthcare Screening: Hartford Healthcare provides medical screening (e.g., blood pressure, blood sugar); vaccinations; immunizations; basic testing (e.g., COVID19, A1C, Cholesterol); addresses urgent needs such as a common cold, earaches, minor burns, and minor lacerations; and provides referral and follow-up care.

-- Oral Health Screening: Oral health screening services are offered by the University of Connecticut School of Dental Medicine.
+- Oral Health Screening: Oral health screening services are offered by the University of Connecticut School of Dental Medicine and the Connecticut Oral Health Initiative.
 Under the supervision of attending faculty members, dental student volunteers are available to complete oral health assessments, which consist of reviewing a patient’s medical history, delivering oral hygiene instruction, and conducting an oral screening.
 Based upon these preliminary findings, referrals for follow-up care are made as deemed necessary.

-- Individual Nutritional Counseling: Charter Oak Health Center educates individuals and families about nutrition to make ensure that they are properly managing their health.
+- Individual Nutritional Counseling: Hispanic Health Council educates individuals and families about nutrition to make ensure that they are properly managing their health.
 They offer individual and family dietary counseling, a weight management series, and nutrition classes.

-- Cooking Demonstrations and Nutrition Education: The Hispanic Health Council and Charter Oak Health Center provide on-site cooking demonstrations as a great way to show off easy and delicious recipes featuring healthy and culturally appropriate foods.
+- Cooking Demonstrations and Nutrition Education: The Hispanic Health Council provides on-site cooking demonstrations as a great way to show off easy and delicious recipes featuring healthy and culturally appropriate foods.
 In addition, nutritional education learning experiences are designed and provided to facilitate the voluntary adoption of eating and other nutrition-related behaviors conducive to health and well-being.

 - Health Education (e.g., Diabetes Management, Asthma Management): The Hispanic Health Council provides a series of classes designed to help people acquire functional health knowledge, and strengthens attitudes, beliefs, and practice skills needed to adopt and maintain healthy behaviors throughout their lives.